AgentMC/Sao19/Translate/En/Part1.md

 As the peace came to the Underworld, it is natural that staff members and citizens who have greatly enjoyed the recent "Northern Cave Protective Dragon Restoration Experiment", will show up as soon as the Human World Prime Swordsman, who is the biggest noise source, does something again.

 At that time, as it seemed Kirito made a minor mistake controlling the resurrected white dragon, almost all planted trees of Cathedral were frozen unfortunately.
-Ronnie who knew it unintentionally bend backwards.
+Ronye who knew it unintentionally bend backwards.

 Her back was supported by a Vice-Prime Swordsman standing right behind.
 Asuna who had a long relationship with Kirito said with a face that looked like she gave up.